 Simple Present Tense – Aorist

 By its definition, aorist seems to fit into present tense, but it differs from the simple present tense of English for lots of situation.
 Some sources consider aorist as simply present tense but you may want to learn the distinct features of aorist (that would greatly help you to understand and have a better idea).
-But anyway both of them are explained on this page with examples.

 The main suffix of aorist is -r and depending on the verb base that it is attach, -r can transform to -ır,-ir.-er,-ur,-ar.
 You’ll decide which letter is the best by vowel harmony rules.